X

 | Bioavailability | 72–94% (very good for an antibiotic!) |

-| Mode of action | Bactericidal (kills bacteria) |
+| Type of action | Bactericidal (kills bacteria) |

 | Intake | Independent of meals |

-| WHO classification | Access antibiotic (first choice for many infections) |
+| WHO classification | Access antibiotic (1st choice for many infections) |

 | Prescription only | Yes |